camaraproject/Governance/CONTRIBUTING.md

 ## Code of conduct

-All members of the project community must abide by the [Contributor Covenant, version 2.0](CODE_OF_CONDUCT.md).
+All participants of the project community must abide by the [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) derived from [Contributor Covenant](https://www.contributor-covenant.org/).
 Only by respecting each other can we develop a productive, collaborative community.
 Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting [opensource@telekom.de](mailto:opensource@telekom.de) and/or a project maintainer.

 We appreciate your courtesy of avoiding political questions here.
 Issues which are not related to the project itself will be closed by our community managers.